wimbeaumont/upctrl/README.md

 doc : additional documentation of the project
 		- picute of the setup
-firmware :  VHDL code used in the project
+firmware :  VHDL code used in the project python :  files in python.  based on the C++ files